AmineElHablani/AI-Data-Analyst-for-Store-Sales/README.md

 - **HTML/CSS/JavaScript**: Employed for designing and developing the client-side interface of the website.

 ## Inspiration
-Inspired by "Devin AI," the first AI software engineer, this project aims to offer business owners a personalized AI data analyst to simplify data analysis and provide quick, actionable insights.
+Inspired by "Devin AI" the first AI software engineer, this project aims to offer business owners a personalized AI data analyst to simplify data analysis and provide quick, actionable insights.

 ## Future Plans
 - Enhance the chatbot to generate advanced data visualizations.